Digby Willoughby, 7th Baron Middleton

 Captain Digby Willoughby, 7th Baron Middleton (26 November 1769 – 5 November 1856) was a Royal Navy officer and peer.

+Biography

 He was the eldest son of Francis Willoughby of Hesley and Octavia Fisher, and grandson of Thomas Willoughby.

 He entered the Royal Navy in 1782, retiring as a captain in 1840.

 He never married but had one illegitimate daughter, Octavia.
 He lived in the Willoughby family seat at Wollaton Park, Nottinghamshire.